Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Power of Sensitivity Analysis and Design Sensitivity

 Next, we determine the power of sensitivity analysis and design sensitivity based on $ Y_b $ and $ Y_n $ \citep[Chapter 14]{rosenbaum2004design, rosenbaum2010design}.
 The power of a sensitivity analysis is the probability, for given values of $ \Gamma $ and $ \Theta $ of the sensitivity parameters and a given significance level $ \alpha $, that Fisher's $ H_0 $ will be rejected under the favorable situation when there is a treatment effect and no unmeasured confounding.
-More precisely, the power of the sensitivity analysis based on $ Y_b $ or $ Y_n $ is the probability of the event \eqref{eq: rej b} or \eqref{eq: rej n} respectively under some specified model for a treatment effect without bias.
 As $ I $ and $ |\mathcal{N}| $ go to infinity, for a given $ \Theta $, there is generally a number $ \tilde \Gamma $, called the design sensitivity, such that the power tends to 1 if $ \Gamma<\tilde{\Gamma} $ and to 0 if $ \Gamma>\tilde{\Gamma} $.
 Among other things, the design sensitivity $ \tilde\Gamma $ characterizes the limiting behavior of a test and is a guide to choosing tests that are more robust to unmeasured biases; see, for instance, \citet{Stuart:2013aa} and \citet{Zubizarreta:2013aa} for related discussions in cohort studies.

 Given the design of matched case-referent studies, it is quite natural to conduct the power analysis of $ Y_b $ conditioning on the event $ \mathcal{S} = \{\kappa_b(R_{i1})= 1, \kappa_b(R_{i2})= \dots = \kappa_b(R_{iJ})= 0, i=1,\dots, I\} $, i.e., each matched set is composed of one broad case (indexed by subject $ i1 $) and $ J-1 $ referents.
 As such, the probabilistic statement is made with respect to a theoretical sequence of case-referent studies with $ I $ broad case matched sets while allowing a random subset of them to be the narrow case matched sets.
-To compare the power of $ Y_b $ and $ Y_n $ based on the same frame of reference, the power analysis of $ Y_n $ also conditions on the event $ \mathcal{S} $.
+To compare the power of $ Y_b $ and $ Y_n $ based on the same frame of reference, the power analysis of $ Y_n $ also conditions on the event $ \mathcal{S} $. {The technical details used to establish the power results are adapted from the literature of sensitivity analysis; see e.g., \cite{Small:2013aa}.}

 By Lindeberg's central limit theorem, the test statistics $ Y_b $ and $Y_n $ are asymptotically normal as $ I $ and $ |\mathcal{N}| $ go to infinity, that is

 where $ \mu_b=I^{-1} \sum_{i=1}^{I} p_{bi} $, $ \mu_n=|\mathcal{N}|^{-1} \sum_{i\in \mathcal{N}} p_{ni} $, $ p_{bi} = \Pr(Z_{i1}= 1\mid \kappa_b(R_{i1} )= 1) $, $ p_{ni} = \Pr(Z_{i1}= 1\mid \kappa_b(R_{i1} ) =\kappa_n(R_{i1} ) = 1) $, provided that the two limits $ \lim_{I\rightarrow\infty} I^{-1} \sum_{i=1}^I p_{bi} (1-p_{bi}) = \sigma_{b}^2 >0 $ and $ \lim_{|\mathcal{N}|\rightarrow\infty} |\mathcal{N}|^{-1} \sum_{i\in \mathcal{N}} p_{ni} (1-p_{ni}) = \sigma_{n}^2 >0 $ exist.
 From the dominated convergence theorem, the convergence result for $ Y_n $ also holds when conditioning on $ \mathcal{S} $.
 After some algebra, the power of $ Y_b $ with the sensitivity parameter $ \Gamma $ is given by